GCDigitalFellows/QueryingInTheRealWorld/README.md

 ## Preparation

-Participants in the workshop are asked to have completed the following steps before the workshop.
+Participants in the workshop are asked to have completed the following steps on their own laptops before the workshop.
 If you have any difficulties, please arrive 15 minutes before the workshop so issues can be sorted out.

 1. If you attended [the first database workshop](https://digitalfellows.commons.gc.cuny.edu/2016/04/08/fun-times-with-sqlite-or-a-beginners-tutorial-to-data-management-and-databases-with-sql/) you will have already installed SQLiteStudio.
 For those who did not, you will want to download and install [SQLiteStudio](http://sqlitestudio.pl/?act=download).
+2. If you are not already an active Zotero user, download [Zotero Standalone](https://www.zotero.org/download/), create a new account, begin adding some books and articles you have read or cited recently.
+If you are an EndNote user, you can easily [import into Zotero](https://www.zotero.org/support/kb/importing_records_from_endnote) your records.
-2. Optional: Download [Docker for Windows](https://download.docker.com/win/stable/InstallDocker.msi) or [Docker for Mac](https://download.docker.com/mac/stable/Docker.dmg) and follow the steps for installing on [Windows](https://docs.docker.com/docker-for-windows/#/step-1-install-docker-for-windows) or on [Mac](https://docs.docker.com/docker-for-mac/#/step-1-install-and-run-docker-for-mac).
+3. Optional: Download [Docker for Windows](https://download.docker.com/win/stable/InstallDocker.msi) or [Docker for Mac](https://download.docker.com/mac/stable/Docker.dmg) and follow the steps for installing on [Windows](https://docs.docker.com/docker-for-windows/#/step-1-install-docker-for-windows) or on [Mac](https://docs.docker.com/docker-for-mac/#/step-1-install-and-run-docker-for-mac).
 Also, download the [QueryingInTheRealWorld](https://github.com/GCDigitalFellows/QueryingInTheRealWorld) repository.
+4. And, remember: bring your laptop.

 If you are interested in the optional step, great!
 If not, no sweat!
 We will have a shared Wordpress server for the workshop that anyone who does not want to follow the optional step will be able to use.